 EBITDA is defined as earnings before debt-related costs, including interest and loss on debt extinguishment, provision for taxes, depreciation, and amortization.
 Management further adjusts EBITDA to exclude certain items of a significant or unusual nature, including other (income) expense, net, impact of certain non-cash items, such as fair value adjustments to acquired unearned revenue and equity-based compensation, restructuring and transaction-related expenses, and integration costs and acquisition-related compensation.
 We exclude these items because these are non-cash expenses or non-cash fair value adjustments, which we do not consider indicative of performance and ongoing cash-generation potential or are episodic in nature and have no direct correlation to the cost of operating our business on an ongoing basis.
 Adjusted EBITDA is presented because it is used by management to evaluate our financial performance and for planning and forecasting purposes.
-Additionally, we believe that it and similar measures are widely used by securities analysts and investors as a means of evaluating a company's operating performance.
-Adjusted EBITDA should not be considered as an alternative to cash flows from operating activities as a measure of liquidity or as an alternative to operating income or net income as indicators of operating performance.
+Additionally, we believe that it and similar measures are widely used by securities analysts and investors as a measure of liquidity or as an alternative to operating income or net income as indicators of operating performance.